joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_hatred/prologue.md

 (4) Whether it is the greatest of all sins against our neighbor?
 (5) Whether it is a capital sin?
 (6) From what capital sin does it arise?

-* Whether It Is Possible For Anyone To Hate God?
-* Whether Hatred Of God Is The Greatest Of Sins?
-* Whether Hatred Of One's Neighbor Is Always A Sin?
-* Whether Hatred Of Our Neighbor Is The Most Grievous Sin Against Our Neighbor?
-* Whether Hatred Is A Capital Sin?
-* Whether Hatred Arises From Envy?